mzuther/Squeezer/README.markdown

 **Squeezer** has given me a deep insight into compression.
 But above that, it has quickly become my go-to generic compressor!

+*I hope that you have as much fun with this compressor as I had when I coded it!*

 ## Documentation